purr-platform/purr0/docs/specs.md

 ## 0) Prelude

-Phemme is a small domain-specific language for writing highly-concurrent web-servers.
+Purr is a small domain-specific language for writing highly-concurrent web-servers.
 It runs on top of Node, and integrates fully with its host, so you can use any Node library.
-Most of the difference comes from the fact that Phemme uses promises all the way down, so you don't need to concern yourself with callbacks and all that.
+Most of the difference comes from the fact that Purr uses promises all the way down, so you don't need to concern yourself with callbacks and all that.

-Besides this, Phemme is a functional language with extensible syntax and ad-hoc polymorphism (Clojure style).
+Besides this, Purr is a functional language with extensible syntax and ad-hoc polymorphism (Clojure style).
 And it's syntax absolutely rocks for writing RESTful services.

-## 1) Overview of Phemme
+## 1) Overview of Purr

 ## 2) Concepts